Zico (footballer): Al-Gharafa

-On 6 August 2013, he signed a two-year deal to coach, Al-Gharafa.
+On 6 August 2013, he signed a two-year deal to coach Al-Gharafa of Qatar.

 FC Goa

 Indian Super League side FC Goa signed Zico as their coach for the debut season in 2014.
 Though Goa had a slow start to the season, they ultimately qualified for the semifinals with a game in hand by defeating Chennaiyin FC.
 In 2015 FC Goa did really well to reach the final.
 Eventually Goa lost 3–2 to Chennaiyin FC.
 Zico has been regarded as Goa's new legend among the local fan base.
 In January 2017, FC Goa confirmed ending their three-year association with Zico.
 Keeping the logistical challenges of the upcoming season in mind, the two parties amicably came to this decision.

 Administrative roles

 Zico was a director at Kashima Antlers between 1996 and 2002.

-On 30 May 2010, it was announced that Zico would become the new Flamengo's football director on a four-year deal, coming back to the team where he won his most important honors after 25 years.
+On 30 May 2010, it was announced that Zico would become the new Flamengo football director on a four-year deal, coming back to the team where he won his most important honors after 25 years.
 This comeback, however, lasted only five months as he resigned due to disagreements with the board.

 On 10 June 2015, Zico officially announced he would run for the FIFA presidency role after the recent announcement of Sepp Blatter's resignation following the alleged corruption surrounding the winning bids from Russia and Qatar to host the 2018 and 2022 tournaments.

 In August 2018, Zico returned to Kashima Antlers as technical director, 16 years after his previous spell as a director at the club.